 Talha joined BetterWorks as their first data scientist and developed several machine learning models to be used in the product.
 His competency prediction model accepts a feedback text and identifies the competencies discussed in the text as well as their contexts (whether the competency is a strength of or opportunity for the feedback receiver).
 In another project Talha developed a solution to infer the topics and sentiments of free-text survey responses.

-I have completed several projects at Amazon:
+Have completed several projects at Amazon:

 - Led to $31M+/yr increase in profits (as revealed by experiment results) by improving the main algorithm used in email marketing (productionized)